Fleckism/SecurityPlus/My linked notes/Flashcard.md

 Logistics—transportation of components for assembly or distribution of finished products.

-As systems with considerable computing and networking functionality, these devices are subject to the same sort of vulnerabilities and exploits as ordinary workstations and laptops.
-It is critical to assess the vendor's policies in terms of the security design for the product and support for identifying and mitigating any vulnerabilities discovered in its use.
+As systems with considerable computing and networking functionality, these devices are subject to the same sort of [[vulnerability|vulnerabilities]] and exploits as ordinary workstations and laptops.
+It is critical to assess the vendor's policies in terms of the security design for the product and support for identifying and mitigating any [[vulnerability|vulnerabilities]] discovered in its use.